ManonLef/calculator/planning phase/Notes and progress pseudocode.md

 - [x] go through code and adjust everything for `powerOn` state
 - Issue [with DEL button](#del1) seems gone all of a sudden.
 Test and if so, check why

+### *2208091346*
+- I want to start preparing for keyboard implementation and I believe that should be done by removing the functions from the event listeners and making them stand alone.
+This way I can invoke the function with multiple event listeners.
+The number and decimal buttons are obvious for the keyboard.
+I'll have to think about the other buttons.
+- [ ] remove functions from eventListeners and plave them in the global scope.
+- [ ] decide which button to ise for DEL, AC, Power

+- For rounding current max:
+    - Top Display: 18 characters
+    - Bottom Display: 14 characters maybe 13.
+- Implementation possibilities;
+    - `Math.round(num * 100)/100` or for correct rounding `Math.round(x)(num + Number.EPSILON * 100)/100`
+    - `number = +number.toFixed(decimals)` the plus sign is needed to get rid of unnecessary zeroes